DieL89/react-game/README.md

--Push "START" button to start the game
+- Push "START" button to start the game
--Use "SETTINGS" to manage game options
+- Use "SETTINGS" to manage game options